Druw-Ilg/emote-care/README.md

 - Built using React.js with Next.js, Tailwind CSS, Context API
 - Filters use React Context to manage global state
 - Therapist availability dynamically controls calendar date selection
+- Use of loading wireframe "skeletons" as placeholder/fallback and loading spinners to indicate to users that the content is loading

 ## Known Issues or Limitations

 - Time zone selection not yet supported
 - No real backend: form data is not stored
+- Dark mode theme not functional